-TMDL IMPLEMENTATION REQUIREMENTS
+Total Maximum Daily Load (TMDL) IMPLEMENTATION REQUIREMENTS

-This Section contains the TMDL-specific requirements that Responsible Dischargers shall implement to address applicable TMDLs by the respective TMDL compliance deadlines indicated in Table H-2.
-These requirements are listed in order of pollutant category, while Table H-2 is organized by Regional Water Board jurisdiction and watershed.
-The terms including, but not limited to, Responsible Discharger, numeric action levels and exceedances, and numeric effluent limitations and exceedances are defined in Attachment B of this General Permit.
+This Section contains the TMDL-specific requirements that Responsible Dischargers shall implement to comply with applicable TMDLs by the TMDL Compliance Deadline provided in Table H-2.
+The requirements in this Section are listed in order of pollutant category, whereas Table H-2 is organized by Regional Water Board jurisdiction and watershed.
+The terms including, but not limited to, Responsible Discharger, numeric action levels and exceedances, and numeric effluent limitations and exceedances, are defined in Attachment B, Glossary, of this General Permit.

-A. Bacteria TMDL Implementation Requirements
+I.A.
+Bacteria TMDL Implementation Requirements

-1. Compliance with General Permit
+I.A.1.
+Compliance with General Permit

 All Responsible Dischargers for the Bacteria TMDLs listed in Table H-2 shall comply with the requirements of this General Permit.

-2. Bacteria TMDL BMPs
+I.A.2.
+Bacteria TMDL BMPs

-a.
+I.A.2.a.
 Minimum BMPs

-i.
+I.A.2.a.i.
 The Responsible Discharger that identifies on-site sources of indicator bacteria in their pollutant source assessment shall implement BMPs specific to preventing or controlling stormwater exposure to indicator bacteria in addition to complying with this General Permit’s requirements.
 The minimum bacteria source control BMPs include the following:

-Qualified SWPPP Practitioner-conducted training for construction site staff; and
+Qualified SWPPP Practitioner-conducted training for construction site staff; and,

 Routine housekeeping and sanitary waste management of identified sources of bacteria (e.g., portable toilets, dumpsters, etc.).

-b.
+I.A.2.b.
 Structural BMPs

-ii.The Responsible Discharger shall evaluate and implement any necessary structural BMPs designed for retention, infiltration, or diversion of stormwater when the implemented minimum BMPs are inadequate to reduce bacteria loading to receiving waters.
+The Responsible Discharger shall evaluate and implement any necessary structural BMPs designed for retention, infiltration, or diversion of stormwater when the implemented minimum BMPs are inadequate to reduce bacteria loading to receiving waters.

-c.
+I.A.2.c.
 The Responsible Discharger shall ensure all BMPs are implemented and address Bacteria TMDL requirements.
-The BMPs shall be visually inspected, maintained, repaired, and kept updated in the SWPPP in accordance with this General Permit’s requirements specified in the Order and applicable requirements in Attachments D or E for the site’s Risk or Type.
+The BMPs shall be visually inspected, maintained, repaired, and kept updated in the SWPPP in accordance with General Permit requirements specified in the Order and applicable requirements in Attachments D or Attachment E (per project Risk or Type.

-B. Chloride and Salts TMDL Implementation Requirements
+I.B.
+Chloride and Salts TMDL Implementation Requirements

-1. Compliance with this General Permit
+I.B.1.
+Compliance with this General Permit

-a.All Responsible Dischargers for the Chloride and Salts TMDLs listed in Table H-2 shall comply with the requirements of this General Permit.
+All Responsible Dischargers for the Chloride and Salts TMDLs listed in Table H-2 shall comply with the requirements of this General Permit.
 Compliance with the requirements of this General Permit is consistent with the requirements and assumptions of the Chloride and Salts TMDL(s), unless specified below.

-2. Numeric Action Level (NAL)
+I.B.2.
+Numeric Action Level

-a.
-The Responsible Discharger shall implement BMPs to address chloride and salts and prevent exceedances of the applicable NALs to the extent possible.
+I.B.2.a.
+The Responsible Discharger shall implement BMPs to address chloride and salts and prevent exceedances of the applicable numeric action levels to the extent possible.
 The BMPs shall be visually inspected, maintained, repaired, and updated in the SWPPP in accordance with this General Permit’s requirements specified in the Order and applicable requirements in Attachments D or E for the site’s Risk or Type.

-b.
+I.B.2.b.
 The Responsible Discharger shall conduct non-visible pollutant monitoring, as required in Attachment D or E Section III.D.3, when the TMDL-specific pollutant may be discharged due to a failure to implement BMPs, a container spill or leak, or a BMP breach, failure, or malfunction.

-c.
-The Responsible Discharger shall compare the non-visible pollutant monitoring analytical results to the applicable NAL(s) in Table H-2.
+I.B.2.c.
+The Responsible Discharger shall compare the non-visible pollutant monitoring analytical results to the applicable numeric action level(s) in Table H-2.

-d.
-The Responsible Discharger shall certify and submit all analytical results in SMARTS within 30 days of receiving the results, or within 10 days of receiving results above an applicable NAL.
+I.B.2.d.
+The Responsible Discharger shall certify and submit all analytical results in SMARTS within 30 days of receiving the results, or within 10 days of receiving results above an applicable numeric action level.